bloominstituteoftechnology/Processes/stretch/README.md

 5. **Short answer**: Why is it working?
 How has adding locks fixed the problems you noted in question 1?
 How is overall performance of the application affected?
+   - Setting an 'exclusive lock' makes it so only one process can modify the file at a time.
+This probably makes the performance slower since each process has to wait until a previous process is completed before it can excute.

 ## Stretch Goals